Betterment/authorized_persona/README.md

 ## Code of Conduct

-Everyone interacting in the PCA project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Betterment/pca/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the AuthorizedPersona project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Betterment/authorized_persona/blob/master/CODE_OF_CONDUCT.md).